14 garden planter ideas to instantly update your outdoor space with scent and colour

 Unlike growing in beds and borders, you have greater control over the soil conditions in pots, meaning that you don't have to make plant choices based on pH or poor soil conditions.
 And due to the popularity of container gardening, plant nurseries have developed pot-friendly species for almost every plant variety you can imagine, meaning the choice is vast.

-Containers are a 'moveable feast' – another nugget I always offer up when giving garden advice, containers can be used to zone your garden landscaping, plants can be swapped in and out when seasons change, and you can build up your arrangement by adding more planters as and when.
+Containers are a 'moveable feast' – a nugget I always offer up when giving garden advice.
+Containers can be used to zone your garden landscaping, plants can be swapped in and out when seasons change, and you can build up your arrangement by adding more planters as and when.

 The success of your low-maintenance garden planter ideas depends on ensuring that you choose the right sized pot to house the eventual height and spread of your plant, so check plant labels.